 Every RV that uses propane or carries any type of propane tank must have a working propane detector.
 This is absolutely essential from a safety perspective.

-Some propane detectors will beep in a regular pattern when they’re coming near the end of their effective lifetime.
+Most RV propane detectors last from 5-7 years before they require replacement.
+However, it’s a good idea to replace your propane detector on a strict schedule so that you don’t forget and find yourself in a situation where it’s been 10 years since you’ve tended to yours.
+Some propane detectors will beep in a regular pattern when they’re coming near the end of their practical lifetime.
 Never ignore this warning.
 It can be tempting to just disable the detector in an attempt to stop the beeping.
 But if you must do this to get through a night’s sleep, be sure to replace it at the soonest possible opportunity.

 If your RV has a propane detector that’s hard-wired into the RV’s 12-volt electrical system, they’re very easy to replace on your own.
 We encourage you to check the date on yours today, and if it’s time to replace it, don’t wait.
+Check your old propane detector for a similar replacement.
+It may look something like these:

 Another excellent piece of safety equipment to have onboard the RV is a combustible gas detector or “gas sniffer”.
 These are very helpful in quickly detecting gas leaks: